dawsonrichey/python-console-application/README.md

     -This is a Twilight Zone Themed console application.
 Beware those who dare enter

 # Instructions
+    - You will need an IDE to run this project, I recommend PyCharm
+    - You will also need to have python version 3.7 installed on your local enviornment
+    - Despite many missleading file names you will want to run pivot.py to run the console application

 # Project Requirements
     Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program